fabienrenaud/java-json-benchmark/README.md

 all -- stream and databind -- serialization (deserialization respectively) benchmarks with 1 KB payloads of _Users_.

-You can also specificy which libs, apis, payload-sizes and number of iterations (and more) you want to run.
+You can also specify which libs, apis, payload-sizes and number of iterations (and more) you want to run.
 For example:

     ./run deser --apis stream --libs genson,jackson